timothystone/soap-client/README.md

 This lesson starts by retrieving the CXF Codegen Plugin configuration from the WSDL First Service created in Section 9.

-See the commit history for configuration.
+See the commit history for the POM plugin configuration.
 The customizations I made are detailed below.

 1. Use the property `${cxf.version}` for the `version` element.
-1. A `defaultOptions` element is added for the `bindingFiles`.
-In an earlier section the `bindings.xjb` file is explained in details.
-Of note, the `simple` and `serialization` options are highly recommended.
+1. Provide a `defaultOptions` element for the `bindingFiles`.
+In an earlier section, the `bindings.xjb` file is explained in detail.
+Of note, the `simple` and `serialization` options are highly recommended for most projects.
 Add this file from the CustomerOrders web service in `src/main/resources` per the `bindingFile` element.
 1. Strike the `sourceRoot` element from the `configuration`.
 The defined value for this element is the default and unnecessary.
 1. The `extraargs` element is a nice to have as it provides a `toString()` method to the generated stubs.
 Additionally,